 The CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) works as a strategic global partnership between the world's leading research institutions on agriculture, climate change, and food security.

 CGIAR is a global partnership that unites organizations engaged in research for sustainable development with the funders of this work.
 The funders include developing and industrialized country governments, foundations, and international and regional organizations.
 The work they support is carried out by the 15 Centers of the CGIAR, in close collaboration with hundreds of partner organizations, including national and regional research institutes, civil society organizations, academia, and the private sector.

-CCAFS is a collaboration among all 15 CGIAR research centers and coordinates with the other CGIAR research programs.
+CCAFS is a collaboration among all 15 CGIAR Research Centers and coordinates with the other CGIAR Research Programs (CRPs).
 Our partnership creates significant new avenues for interaction and synergies.
-CCAFS research will build on our comparative advantages and go beyond what could be done by any one program or group of centers.
+CCAFS research will build on our comparative advantages and go beyond what could be done by any one program or group of Centers.

-CCAFS work is led by staff at CGIAR centres and at five partner universities:
+CCAFS work is led by staff at CGIAR Centers and at six partner universities:

 - Leeds University - School of Earth and Environment

 - Columbia University - International Research Institute for Climate and Society

 - University of Vermont - Gund Institute for Ecological Economics

 - University of Oxford - Environmental Change Institute